hendRMS/ec2-cloudformation/README.md

 # CloudFormation Template for creating EC2 instance

-CloudFormation template for creating EC2 instance hosting html page located in s3 bucket It is using Cloudfromation Helper Scripts to configure and install WebServer
+CloudFormation template for creating EC2 instance hosting html page located in s3 bucket___ It is using Cloudfromation Helper Scripts to configure and install WebServer

 ## Prequests
-1. HTML page uploaded in S3 bucket
+1. HTML page uploaded in S3 bucket (attached in rep **webapp.html** as an example in).
-2. SSH key generated from AWS console
+2. SSH key generated from AWS console.

 ## PARAMETERS
  Name | Description | Type | Default |